-1. The minimum horizontal distance from the base of the tower structure to any property line or road right-of-way shall be the greater of either: the blade tip height plus 10 feet; or the "fall zone," as determined by a licensed professional engineer, plus 10 feet.

-- 2. No part of the SWES, including guy wire and anchors, may extend closer to the property boundaries than the set back for the zoning district in the dimensional table in Section 4.2-1. - 3.
-The tower base shall be a minimum of three times its blade tip height from existing abutting dwellings, as abutting is defined in M.G.L. c.
-40A of the Zoning Act. - 4.
+- 1. The minimum horizontal distance from the base of the tower structure to any property line or road right-of-way shall be the greater of either: the blade tip height plus 10 feet; or the "fall zone," as determined by a licensed professional engineer, plus 10 feet. - 2.
+No part of the SWES, including guy wire and anchors, may extend closer to the property boundaries than the setback for zoning districts in the dimensional table in Subsection 4.2-1. - 3.
+The tower base shall be a minimum of three times its blade tip height from existing abutting dwellings, as abutting is defined in the Zoning Act, MGL.
+Ch.
+40A. - 4.
 The SPGA may reduce the above setback distances for the SWES in the course of its review of the application, consistent with the requirements of public health, safety, and welfare and the purposes of this Section 8.8.
-If the setback distances are reduced so that the "fall zone" of the tower includes land on abutting property, such reduction shall only be permitted if the affected abutting property owner(s) executes a recorded easement allowing the fall zone onto such abutting property.
+If the setback distances are reduced so that the "fall zone" of the tower includes land on abutting property, such reduction shall only be permitted if the affected abutting property owner(s) executes a recorded easement allowing the fall zone onto such abutting property. - C. Access.

-C. Access

 All small wind energy systems shall be designed and maintained to securely prevent unauthorized access.